-PITCH 2 (5.9, 50 feet) Step up and right, around a corner, then edge along the lip past several bolts.
+(5.9, 50 feet) Step up and right, around a corner, then edge along the lip past several bolts.
 The traverse starts very easy, but eventually you end up right above the giant overhang of the tower.
+The traverse gets tougher, luckily it is well protected with closely spaced bolts.
+The last section goes straight up with not much feet.
 Don't take a fall here, you would end up hanging in free air.
-Lowering is not an option here.
-The exposure here is wild.
+Lowering is not an option here - you are very high and rope would not reach the ground.
+The exposure is wild.
 Crank up to a spacious belay ledge, and walk north about 20 feet to an anchor below the bolts of the final pitch.
 No trad gear needed on this pitch, generously bolted.

 One double rope rappel from summit's north face can take you down.